polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 There are two ways to obtain coretime:

 - **Bulk coretime** - bulk coretime allows you to obtain a core or part of a core.
 It is purchased for some time, up to 28 days.
 It must be renewed once the lease finishes
-- **On-Demand coretime** - On-demand coretime allows you to buy coretime on a block-by-block basis
+- **On-demand coretime** - on-demand coretime allows you to buy coretime on a block-by-block basis

 In this tutorial, you will: